 Oil and gas companies of the United States have moved into Angola, looking to lower their dependence on Arabian oil.
 The amount of oil used in the United States from Angola is already at around 10% and should increase over time.
 There are many offshore jobs in Angola located on deepwater oil rigs, and each job has its own set of dangers.
 The production platforms and drilling rigs offer several employment opportunities, including drilling, rig welder, floorman, and rig mechanic jobs, among other positions.

 Each of these positions is dangerous, no matter if you are working offshore in New Orleans or the foreign waters of Angola.
-With our New Orleans personal Injury Attorneys, you have someone by your side to assist when an injury occurs.
+With our Louisiana personal injury attorneys, you have someone by your side to assist when an injury occurs.
 Accidents and injuries are not uncommon within the offshore industry, and it is important to have legal assistance when needed.
 With our help, we can review your accident or injury and determine which maritime laws to apply to your case to be able to file for compensation.

 Oil Production Offshore in Brazil